Picture discrimination in the workplace.

 Workplace discrimination can be direct, indirect, or both.

-Direct discrimination, also called disparate treatment occurs when someone treats (or encourages others to treat) someone else unfavorably because of their protected class.
+Direct discrimination, also called disparate treatment, occurs when someone treats (or encourages others to treat) someone else unfavorably because of a protected class.

 Direct discrimination happens because of stereotypes about the abilities and qualities of those in protected classes.
 These stereotypes lead to unfair and untrue assumptions about what a person from a protected group can or can’t do.

 This type of discrimination is often intentional and obvious.

 Indirect discrimination, often called disparate impact, is when a policy or condition is imposed that, as a side effect, disadvantages a protected group (or a person from one).

 Reverse discrimination is a fairly debated topic but one to explore nonetheless.

-Title VII does not just prohibit discrimination against women or minority members, it also protects groups that are typically understood as somewhat free from discrimination (like men and Caucasians).
+Title VII does not just prohibit discrimination against members of minority groups.
+It also protects groups that typically experience lower levels of discrimination (like men and Caucasians).

 Programs or systems that mean to correct past mistreatment of historically disadvantaged groups might actually end up discriminating against historically advantaged groups.

 Not all types of employment discrimination are protected under law.

-Title VII of the Civil Rights Act (1964) is the primary law against discrimination in the workplace and prohibits discrimination based on protected classes such as race, color, religion, sex and national origin.
+Title VII of the Civil Rights Act (1964) is the primary law against discrimination in the workplace.
+It prohibits discrimination based on protected classes such as race, color, religion, sex, and national origin.

 There’s also the Age Discrimination in Employment Act (ADEA) that protects employees over the age of 40 from facing discrimination based on their age.